ingambe/PracticumAAUDeepLearning/README.md

-# Practicium Deep Learning at AAU
+# Practicum Deep Learning at AAU

 This repo contains the slides and exercises from the Practicum Deep Learning course at the University of Klagenfurt, Austria.

-For any question/problem, please contact me: [Pierre TASSEL](https://github.com/ingambe).
+For any question/issue, please contact me: [Pierre TASSEL](https://github.com/ingambe).

 ## Table of Contents